Outline your Novel Fast, Easily and Well with this Simple Story Template

 What would your story look like, if you did this?

 Well, no worries.
-(We told you plotting was hard, right?)
 The basic problems here are twofold:

 You don’t yet understand your plot well enough, or